saraashleyho/clone_up_the_rim/README.md

 ## Objective

-Students will be able to...
+Students will be able to manipulate the DOM with JavaScript, allowing the user to interact with the page to win a prize.

 ## Explanation

-What is the goal?
+The HTML and CSS needed for the final product is already written -- do not alter them!
+You should be doing all of your work in the `game.js` file.

 ##### Your task is to take the page from this: